 - It's easier to overspend — you can over-commit to spending what you can't afford

-- Fees can add up — you are charged fees to use the service
+- Fees can add up — you may be charged fees to use the service

-- It can be hard to manage — if you sign up for more than one service, it can be hard to keep track of payments
+- Multiple services are hard to manage — if you sign up for more than one service at a time, it can be hard to keep track of payments

-- It might affect a loan application — lenders consider buy now pay later spending when you apply for a car loan or mortgage
+- It might affect a future loan application — buy now pay later arrangements, late fees and even applications for a buy now pay later arrangement might appear on your credit report.
+Lenders may consider this when you apply for other loans (for example, a car loan or mortgage).

 Compare the fees charged

 Buy now pay later services are often advertised as 'interest free' or '0% interest'.
-But they charge fees that can add up quickly.
-They may charge:
+But they may charge:

-- late fees — if you miss a payment or pay late, around $5 to $15
+- late fees — if you miss a payment or pay late

-- monthly account-keeping fees — a fixed monthly fee, up to $10 a month
+- monthly account-keeping fees — a fixed monthly fee

-- payment processing fees — some charge an extra fee of around $3 each time you make a payment
+- payment processing fees — some charge an extra fee each time you make a payment

-- establishment fees — a fee to set up the account.
-For some there are no establishment fees, for others these fees can be up to $110.
+- establishment fees — some charge a fee to set up the account

 You may also have to pay bank fees: